ginty/cranky/README.md

 The only rules are:

 1. Your factory must reopen the Cranky::Factory class
-2. Your factory method must return the object you wanted to create
+2. Your factory method must return the object you wanted to create (or an array containing a collection of them)
 3. You can access the overrides passed in via options[:key]. (not really a rule!)

 So for example to create a simple user factory...